LucidityWaver/ICA40511-Keywords/Beginning PHP.md

 In PHP, you will not declare a type for variables as PHP will convert variables to the correct type based on the data they are assigned.

 PHP supports the following data types: String, Integer, Float, Boolean, Array, Object, NULL & Resource.
+Note: There is *almost* no difference with PHP between float, double or `real` as all such values are treated as double by C, which PHP is built from.
+The gettype() method will return double on a float, but this method shouldn't be used anyway.
+[More information](http://stackoverflow.com/questions/3280892/difference-between-float-and-double-in-php)

 PHP supports local and global variables.
 Local variables can only be referenced inside the function in which they're declared.